 Even after 70 years of sperm donation, the question of whether donors should be Non-ID Release or ID Release is still widely debated all over the world.
 This means that some countries allow you to use both ID Release and Non-ID Release Donors, while other countries only allow you to use one or the other.

-To make sure you stay compliant with the local rules, we recommend that you check the regulations in your treatment country before deciding on your donor.
+To make sure you stay compliant with the local rules, we recommend that you check the regulations in your treatment country before deciding on your sperm donor.
 Usually, your fertility clinic can tell you which donor type is allowed for your treatment.
 Otherwise, Cryos’ Customer Care Team will be happy to help you on this matter.

 What is a Non-ID Release Donor?